 30 Warren is a boutique-scale, ground-up new development condominium transforming an entire block-front in Tribeca.
-Designed by Post-Office Architectes (POA) with HTO Architects as executive archtiect, 30 Warren houses 23 design-forward residences with a clean and refreshing Tribeca aesthetic and distinctly modern layouts.
+Designed by a trio of architects, François Leininger in New York, and Line Fontana and David Fagart in Paris, 30 Warren houses 23 design-forward residences with a clean and refreshing Tribeca aesthetic and distinctly modern layouts.

-The building boasts a thoughtfully crafted facade featuring numerous set backs and oversized picture windows that offer each residence incredible light, air, and views
+The building boasts a thoughtfully crafted façade featuring numerous set backs and oversized windows that offer each residence incredible light, air, and views

-A custom-crafted, ribbed Ductal concrete façade characterizes 30 Warren’s refined exterior.
-Tapering through a series of elegant setbacks, the rigid yet thin concrete panels create a sort of veil which encapsulate the building while creating a striking architectural addition to Tribeca.
+A custom-crafted, ribbed Taktl concrete façade characterizes 30 Warren’s refined exterior.
+Tapering through a series of elegant setbacks, the rigid yet thin concrete panels create a veil which encapsulate the building while creating a striking architectural addition to Tribeca

 A private entrance off charming Warren Street welcomes residents home to a 24-7 attended lobby with rich embellishments, intricately detailed with stone slab flooring, hand-finished oak paneling, ductal wall cladding, custom champagne and black anodized metal panels, and custom brass light fixtures.

-The amenity suite at 30 Warren caters to the essentials of daily life, including: a fitness and wellness studio, children’s playroom, private storage, bicycle storage, and valet parking provided by DropCar.
+The amenity suite at 30 Warren caters to the essentials of daily life, including: a fitness and wellness studio, children’s playroom, private storage, cold storage and bicycle storage.

-With the evolving needs of daily life in mind, Post-Office Architectes created a fitness studio with adjacent flex space that seamlessly pivots from children’s playroom to private exercise space.
+With the evolving needs of daily life in mind, the trio of architects created a fitness studio with adjacent flex space that seamlessly pivots from children’s playroom to private exercise space.

 The generously proportioned windows reveal views of surrounding landmarks and charming Tribeca streetscapes.